Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 In order to complete the following tutorial, you will need these resources:

 1. A valid organization login for the [Sitecore Cloud portal](https://portal.sitecorecloud.io)
-1. An existing XM Cloud environment and site created in [Tutorial: How to Set Up and Utilize XM Cloud](setup-xm-cloud)
+1. An existing XM Cloud environment created in [Tutorial: How to Set Up and Utilize XM Cloud](setup-xm-cloud)
+1. An existing XM Cloud site created in [Tutorial: How to Create a Site and Connect your App to it](create-a-site)

 ## What do we need to build?